 - Debris accumulation in the bladder

-- Accumulation of debris in the urethra (therefore resulting in a urethral plug)
+- Debris accumulation in the urethra resulting in a urethral plug

 - Bladder infection